dorna-robotics/dorna2-python/README.md

 The robot replies back by sending multiple messages.
 Our initial command had an `id` field equal to `10`.
 So, any messages from the robot associated to this command has the same `id` value.

 #### Stat Key
-Another important key in the replies is the `stat` key.
+Another important field in the received massages (robot replies) is the `stat` key.
 The `stat` field can take different values with the following interpretations:
 - `stat = 0`: The command has been received by the controller with no error.
 - `stat = 1`: The command execution has begun.
 - `stat = 2`: The execution of the command is now completed, with no error.
 - `stat < 0`: An error happened during the execution of the command and it will not be executed.

-> Notice, that we say that a command is completed if get `stat = 2` or `stat < 0` of that command.
+> Notice, that we say that a command is completed if we receive `stat = 2` or `stat < 0` of that command.
 That basically means the command is completed, no longer running and its life cycle is over.

 ### `.track_cmd()`
-Return the replies of the last commands sent to the robot by the API.
+Return the replies of the last commands sent to the robot.
-This method returns a Python dictionary with three main keys as follow:
+This method returns a nested Python dictionary with three main keys as follow:
 - `"cmd"`: The value assigned to this key, is a Python dictionary of the initial command sent to the robot.
-- `"all"`: The value assigned to this key is a list of all replies from the controller, that has the same `id` as the initial command.
-Each element in the list is a reply from the controller and is in a Python dictionary.
-Elements in the list are also sorted ascending, based on the time they have received by the API.
+- `"all"`: The value assigned to this key is a list of all replies from the robot controller, that has the same `id` as the initial command.
+Each element in the list is a Python dictionary.
+Elements in the list are also sorted in an ascending order, based on the time they have received by the API.
+So, first element in the list was received earlier than the last message in the list.
-- `"merger"`: This is a Python dictionary formed by merging all the elements in the `"all"` list, and keep the latest value for each key.
+- `"merge"`: This is a Python dictionary formed by merging all the elements in the `"all"` list, and keep the most recent value for each key.

-Here is an example of showing the result of `.track_cmd()`, based on the replies we got from the `alarm` command we sent in the [Command Status and Execution section](#command-status-and-execution):
+Here is an example of showing the result of `.track_cmd()`, based on the replies we got from the `alarm` command we sent in the [Command Status](#command-status):
 ``` python
 robot.track_cmd()
 """